The Department of Social Work resides in the School of Urban Affairs & Public Policy

 within the College of Arts & Sciences.
 The Program offers two degree programs.
 The

-The Bachelors of Arts in Social Work program is fully accredited by the Council on Social Work Education (CSWE).
-The Master of Social Work program is in candidacy for CSWE accreditation.
+Bachelors of Arts in Social Work program and the Master of Social Work program are both fully accredited by the Council of Social Work Education (CSWE).

 The Department of Social Work seeks to be a leader in social work education by: preparing